techsoft3d/hc-caas-server-deployment/README.md

  ``docker cp <containerid>:/app/caasComplete/config/local.json ${PWD}/local.json``

 * Run the docker container again, this time also mounting the two directories and the configuration file:
-``docker run -p 80:80 -v ${PWD}/communicatorLicense.txt:/app/communicatorLicense.txt  -v ${PWD}/tempData:/app/tempData  -v ${PWD}/mongoData:/var/lib/mongodb -v ${PWD}/local.json:/app/caasComplete/config/local.json eric5544/caas_complete``
+``docker run -p 80:80 -v ${PWD}/communicatorLicense.txt:/app/communicatorLicense.txt  -v ${PWD}/tempData:/app/tempData  -v ${PWD}/mongoData:/var/lib/mongodb -v ${PWD}/local.json:/app/caasComplete/config/local.json eric5544/caas:0.3.0``
 * After those steps the CaaS docker container will now persist its data and is locally configurable.

 ### Testing your new Instance of CaaS

 CaaS should now be fully running in its basic configuration (either via the AMI or via Docker), meaning as a single machine performing streaming, CAD conversion as well as running the database backend and file storage.
 In addition, the machine runs a webserver serving up the two included reference applications.
 This is a good starting point for testing/development.
 We will get into more advanced configurations later.
-For now, lets test the instance.
-(If you are using CaaS locally via Docker, you can access the demo apps via localhost instead of the public IP address)
+For now, lets test the instance. *If you are testing CaaS locally via Docker, you can access the status page and the demo apps via localhost instead of the public IP address.*

 * We already mentioned the status page for the instance in Step 1 which can be accessed with the public IP address of the instance followed by "caas_um_api/status".
 For example: http://3.87.229.101/caas_um_api/status.
 This page contains the status for all conversion and streaming servers.
 It also retrieves the version of CaaS as well as the up-time for the instance.
 It will also show a list of all converted and streamed models.
 * Next let's navigate to the demo page by using the public ip of your instance followed by /demo.techsoft3d.com.
 (Example: http://3.87.229.101/demo.techsoft3d.com/).
 This page is an exact copy of the demo page on our [website](https://demo.techsoft3d.com/) without the sample files.
 The only difference is that it is served up by your instance and uses its own CaaS backend.
 This means that you can now test your own models on this page with no connection to Tech Soft 3D's servers.
 Simply upload them and they will be converted and streamed by your instance.
 Please note that the demo is designed to automatically create a fresh project when it is accessed from different browsers.
 It will also delete projects after they haven't been accessed for 24 hours.
 In addition any restart of the server will also reset existing projects.
 Feel free to modify the source code of the demo to change this behavior or make other changes.